Practical : Data exploration and visualization¶

 We know that the ocean proximity is a string type and now we see from the previous question that has 5 unique values.
 Let's now try to see how many times each value appears.

 9. Calculate the frequency of each unique value in the 'ocean_proximity' column of the houses dataset.
-First you can take the values of the column and then use the value_counts() function
+First you can take the values of the column (reminder: to access a single column from a DataFrame, we use square brackets [] with the column name in quotes) and then use the value_counts() function to count how often each unique value occurs.

 count_per_unique_value = houses['ocean_proximity'].value_counts()